envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use default parameters instead of short-circuiting or conditionals
+##### Are you using default parameters instead of short-circuiting or conditionals?

 Default parameters provide a cleaner way to handle missing values in function parameters.
 They make the intended default value explicit in the function signature.

 **Reference**: